 Description of the KML export format of the GET Export Report API.

-format writes KML
+The KML format writes KML

 to the HTTP response body.

-It is required to specify both the <kml>
+It is required to specify both the <kml> configuration element and

 the base table primaryKeyColumns

-attribute to activate the kml
+attribute to activate the kml format.

 Format Parameter: